TL;DR

 # chmod 1777 /tmp

 This issue is late again.
 It's hard to find a good publication rate fitting with this hobby work.
 Originally, I planned to publish every two weeks, that would allow me to gently gather links and material for a new zine, but at the same time there are periods like before a new release during which nothing happen.
 On the other hand, when waiting long between publications without having a clear deadline, a lot of content need to be covered and it accumulates in a huge pile, which is not necessarily fun to go through.
+However, while the Webzine is late on schedule, it reached EIGHT different languages; not all the issues got translated into the eight languages but it's been very comforting to meet all the people working on the translations, THANKS!

 Solène Rapenne, prx, Vincent Finance and other people who contributed outside of git that I may have forgotten.
 Many thanks to everyone involved and supportive of the idea!